v923z/micropython-ulab/docs/manual/source/ulab/index.rst

    Join a sequence of arrays along an existing axis.

+.. function:: diag(a: ulab.array, *, k: int = 0) -> ulab.array

+   .. param: a
+     an ndarray
+   .. param: k
+     Offset of the diagonal from the main diagonal.
+Can be positive or negative.

+   Return specified diagonals.

 .. function:: eye(size: int, *, M: Optional[int] = None, k: int = 0, dtype: _DType = ulab.float) -> ulab.array

    Return a new square array of size, with the diagonal elements set to 1